andy-maier/python-garbagetracker/README.rst

             tracker.stop()
             location = "{module}::{function}".format(
                 module=func.__module__, function=func.__name__)
-    >       assert not tracker.garbage, tracker.format_garbage(location)
+            assert not tracker.garbage and not tracker.uncollectable_count, \
+    >           tracker.assert_message(location)
     E       AssertionError:
-    E       There was 1 garbage object(s) caused by function test_selfref_dict::test_selfref_dict:
+    E       There were 0 uncollectable object(s) and 1 garbage object(s) caused by function test_selfref_dict::test_selfref_dict:
     E
-    E       1: <type 'dict'> object at 0x10e514d70:
+    E       1: <type 'dict'> object at 0x10834ee88:
-    E       { 'self': <Recursive reference to dict object at 0x10e514d70>}
+    E       { 'self': <Recursive reference to dict object at 0x10834ee88>}

-    yagot/_decorators.py:43: AssertionError
+    yagot/_decorators.py:42: AssertionError
     =================================== 1 failed in 0.07 seconds ===================================

-The AssertionError raised by Yagot shows that there was one garbage object detected in the decorated test function, and some details about that object.
+The AssertionError raised by Yagot shows that there were no uncollectable objects caused by the decorated test function, but one garbage object.
+The assertion message provides some details about that object.
 In this case, we can see that the garbage object is a ``dict`` object, and that its 'self' item references back to the same ``dict`` object, so there was a reference cycle that caused the object to become a garbage object.

+That reference cycle is simple enough for the Python garbage collector to break it up, so this garbage object does not become an uncollectable object.

 The failure location and source code shown by pytest is the wrapper function of the ``assert_no_garbage`` decorator, since this is where it is detected.